 A district-based election system is one in which the city is physically divided into separate districts, each with one Councilmember who resides in the district and is chosen by the electors residing in that particular district.

 Letter Challenging City’s Election System

 On March 29, 2017, the City received a letter from Kevin Shenkman, an attorney of the law firm of Shenkman & Hughes in Malibu, California.
-The letter asserts that the City’s at-large election system dilutes the ability of minority residents – particularly Latinos (a “protected class”) – to elect candidates of their choice or otherwise influence the outcome of Jurupa Valley’s Council elections.
+The letter asserted that the City’s at-large election system dilutes the ability of minority residents – particularly Latinos (a “protected class”) – to elect candidates of their choice or otherwise influence the outcome of Jurupa Valley’s Council elections.
 As a result, the letter asserts that the City’s at-large election system violates the California Voting Rights Act (CVRA).
-Mr. Shenkman’s letter threatens litigation if the City declines to voluntarily convert to district-based elections for Council Members.
+Mr. Shenkman’s letter threatened litigation if the City declined to voluntarily convert to district-based elections for Council Members.

 Public Hearing Schedule

-The process to change the current election system includes a series of public hearings at which the public is invited to provide input regarding the composition of the districts.
+The process to change the current election system included a series of public hearings at which time the public was invited to provide input regarding the composition of the districts.

-The proposed schedule for the transition from at-large elections to district-based elections for City Council will require four public hearings between May 11, 2017 and the proposed date of August 3, 2017 for the adoption of the ordinance establishing district-based elections:
+The proposed schedule for the transition from at-large elections to district-based elections for City Council required four public hearings between May 11, 2017 and August 3, 2017.

-Public comments on the transition and the proposed district maps are very important and all residents within the City are encouraged to participate in these hearings.
+During the transition to district-based elections, all residents within the City were encouraged to participate in these hearings.

-If the City Council adopts the ordinance approving district-based elections, the three Council offices up for reelection in November 2018 would be elected from districts.
-In November 2020 the remaining two Council offices would be elected from districts.
+Following the adoption of the ordinance approving district-based elections, the three Council offices up for reelection in November 2018 will be elected from districts.
+In November 2020 the remaining two Council offices will be elected from districts.